mdread/xml-unmarshaller/README.md

   </groups>
 </user>
 ```
-here is the pojo ready to be mapped with the xml
+here is the java bean ready to be mapped with the xml

 ```java
 @XPathPrefix("/user")